razpeitia/advent_of_code_2024/README.md

 ### Day 18

 For the first part is was just simple bfs keeping the path, for the second part I reused the first part until I get no answer back.

+### Day 19

+For the first part I was able to get the answer with some basic brute force and then adding a caching layer.
+Similar for the second part.